josuefcontreras/mediaprobe-reactnative/README.md

 # mediaprobe-reactnative

-This is s simple news app made in React Native.
+This is a simple mobile news app made in React Native.
 The data is fetched from The New York Times API.

 ## Installation